lokesh903/Node/Nodejs advance topics/2nd improve performance of node/theory.md

 on other hand if we have only 2 children then first 2 reqs will be processed in 1 sec then other 2 will be completed at the end of 2nd sec , then next 2 in next one sec

+### how to use this on server
+use pm2 start index.js -i 0

+it will run node in cluster mode and with avalable ammount of logical cores available